 - Benefits of screening with the Oral-Eze collection system

-A significant advantage of oral fluid testing is an observed collection, which discourages cheating and tampering by a donor.
+A significant advantage of oral fluid drug testing is an observed collection, which discourages cheating and tampering by a donor.
 Although oral fluid testing has a slightly shorter window of detection than urine, it demonstrates higher positivity rates for almost all drugs and more than twice the positivity rates for marijuana.
 That said, oral fluid can be used for a broad range of testing scenarios, especially pre-employment drug tests.

-Download our new white paper.
+Download our white paper.